harpreetsahota204/awesome_3DVision_2026_conference/README.md

 `pip install -U fiftyone`

-Then pull it from Hugging Face:
+Then pull it from [the Voxel51 Hugging Face Org](https://huggingface.co/datasets/Voxel51/3dvs2026_papers):

 ```python
 import fiftyone as fo